vishnuchakr/Picasso-vanGogh-Identifier/README.md

 INPUT => (CONV => RELU => POOL) x 2 => FC => RELU => FC

 LeNet is a simple CNN architecture that is able to perform well on image datasets, so it is a good fit for a project of this scope.
+It is also easy to train a LeNet quickly without a powerful GPU, which I don't have quick access to.

 I'll be importing a number of packages from Keras:
 1. Conv2D: Performs convolution.